macleginn/bivaltyp/content/languages/descriptions/Ulcha.md

 |     Locative         |     -la/-lə~-dula/-dulə    | LOC          |
 |     Destinative      |     -ǯu                    | DEST         |

 The ablative case *-ǯiǯi*, which is shown in square brackets in Table 2, is not used by modern speakers.
 The loss of the ablative case is a recent innovation.
-In Nanai, which is the closest sister of Ulcha, there are two separate cases, i.e., the ablative *-ǯiaǯi~-ǯiəǯi* and the instrumental *-ǯi*.
+In Nanai, which is the closest sister of Ulcha, there are two separate cases, i.e., the ablative *-ǯiaǯi/-ǯiəǯi* and the instrumental *-ǯi*.
 Petrova (1936) mentions that in Ulcha source can be encoded by the dedicated marker *-ǯiǯi* and by *-ǯi*, which diachronically might be a short form of the ablative, homonymic with the instrumental.
 Modern speakers use the only marker *-ǯi* with reference both to instruments (4) and sources (5).

 ```
 (4)  mō-ǯi     ti-wa	 pati-ču-mar          tugbu-s-i      bi-či-pu